RiyaThakur7/RiyaThakur7.github.io/README.md

 |Peer Internship|Seniors|Canva|
 |Mathematics|SKG|Integration|

-July 23,2024, The tenth day of Induction Program.
+July 23,2024, The tenth day of Induction Programme.
 First lecture was conducted by the _**Seniors**_.
 They taught us the topic of **Canva**.
 They explained every step.
 We got to know _**How to make our own templates?**_ During this lecture we made our own templates, generated the QR code of college and made an advertisement.
 Second Lecture was conducted by _**SKG**_.
 Mam revised the topic of **Integration**.
 We solved many questions of Integration.
 ***
 ## Day 11